-- Step 1: PI/PD completes online form and submits it to the Sponsored Projects Coordinator in the Office of Research Development.
-The Grants Office and the Grants Accounting Office are Cc'd on the submission. - Step 2: Sponsored Projects Coordinator routes the form to the Dean or Supervisor and Provost/VP (if necessary) to review and sign. - Step 3: The PI/PD, the signing administrator(s), the three affiliated offices receive copies: the Office of Research Development, the Grants Office, and the Grants Accounting Office.
+- Step 1: PI/PD completes online form and submits it to the ORSPO staff.
+The Grants Office and the Grants Accounting Office are Cc'd on the submission. - Step 2: ORSPO staff routes the form to the Dean or Supervisor and Provost/VP (if necessary) to review and sign. - Step 3: The PI/PD, the signing administrator(s), the three affiliated offices receive copies: The Office of Research and Sponsored Projects Operations, the Grants Office, and the Grants Accounting Office.